 With over 25 years of dance teaching experience to children of all ages, Lara has worked very closely alongside her mother Terri.
 She has had extensive professional development training in Classical Ballet teaching, specialising in the Vaganova method, including international teacher training tours of the Vaganova (Kirov) Ballet Academy in St Petersburg, GITIS Teacher training school in Moscow with Evgeny Valukin, the Hamburg Staatsoper Ballettschule and other leading dance schools throughout Europe.
 Lara has also attended numerous Vaganova based teacher training courses in Australia including those conducted by Irina Kolpakova and Lubov Nikonenko.
 Her dance studies have also included teaching methodology, Dalcroze, anatomy studies, music theory, dance history, Laban Movement Analysis, contemporary and creative dance, prevention and care of injuries, and much more.

 In 2002, with two young pre-schoolers of her own and recognising her passion for a quality dance programme suited to the early childhood years, Lara undertook the intricate development of the Kindy Dance Time programme and commenced teaching it in WA.
 In 2004, with a passion to provide a quality dance programme for children aged under five, she became Director.
-Lara has striven continually to maintain the relevance and wholly intrinsic value of all Kindy Dance Time classes which she passes on to all of the current employed Kindy Dance Time teachers and Franchisees in regular training sessions.
+Lara has striven continually to maintain the relevance and wholly intrinsic value of all Kindy Dance Time classes which she passes on to all of the current employed Kindy Dance Time teachers in regular training sessions.

 Nel began her dance training at a young age studying Classical Ballet, Tap and Modern techniques and continued through her university years in the UK.
 During this time she performed in many dance productions and was the recipient of several dance awards, including the Bishop Prize for Dance at the University of Bath.
 Nel also studied piano and violin, undertaking Royal Academy of Music performance and theory exams, orchestral percussion, and has been involved in various choirs and choral societies as a soloist and group singer.